b-charles/pigs/ioc/README.md

     ioc.Put(&DemoComponent{}, func(FirstInterface, SecondInterface) {})
 }
 ```
-When a component is registered with signatures, the framework checks that the component can be casted to each signature type and panics if this is not the case.
+When a component is registered with signatures, the framework checks that the component can be casted to each signature type and panics if it is not the case.

-You can also give a name or a label to the component, using the function `ioc.PutNamed`:
+You can also give a name or a label to the component, using the function `ioc.PutNamed(name string, component any, signatures ...any)`:
 ```go
 type DemoComponent struct { ... }